 After double clicking on output lines 2,3,5 and 7 they change state to Low from High (or open).

-Calibrating and assigning unique settings to the input lines and analog signals will be documented at a later date (in the near future).
+Calibrating and assigning unique settings to the input lines and analog signals will be documented at a later date.

 Other Misc.
 Menus and Operations